 Date: Saturday 30th of June; from 15:00

 Plastic rubbish could also be your inspiration in this year’s Danube Art Master youth competition in Ukraine.
 Your task is to create a riverside artwork from materials found by the river or a 1-minute video that expresses why rivers are important to you.
 You could be crowned national Art Master and go on to the international final!
-Find out more by contacting the All-Ukrainian Ecological League below, organisers of the national round of this annual 14-country art extravaganza.
+Find out more by viewing the Ukrainian factsheet or contacting the All-Ukrainian Ecological League, organisers of the national round of this annual 14-country art extravaganza.

 Read the latest news on Ukraine's Danube Day Facebook page or contact the country coordinator: